The forex trading week has come and gone.

 And while it may not be as clear, we also have Kiwi strength and Greenback weakness as secondary themes.

 In last week’s Top Forex Market Movers of the Week, I said that the yen’s overall performance for the week was not that impressive, but there was some interesting intraweek price action, which I linked to some BOJ-related shenanigans.

-One such shenanigan was rumor about BOJ officials not being too committed on further monetary stimulus, according to some unnamed people who were “familiar with the discussions.”
+One such shenanigan was a rumor about BOJ officials not being too committed to further monetary stimulus, according to some unnamed people who were “familiar with the discussions.”